Auckland, a buzzing urban hub nestled between two contrasting coastlines, hosts a combination of metropolitan delights and natural landscapes.

-Less than an hour from central Auckland lie the wild West Coast Beaches.
-Here the Tasman Sea meets long, vast stretches of black sand.
-Visit Muriwai Beach to see the impressive clifftops and gannet colonies or nearby Bethells to explore the sand dunes.
-Down the coast is Piha, a popular surf beach, and Karekare, made famous as the backdrop for the film The Piano.
+Less than an hour from Auckland City lie the wild west coast beaches, where the Tasman Sea meets long, vast stretches of black sand.
+Visit Muriwai Beach to see the impressive clifftops and gannet colonies or head to Piha, a popular surf beach, and Karekare, made famous as the backdrop for the film The Piano.

-Auckland city is perched on the edge of a sheltered harbour dotted with emerald islands, which you can journey to by ferry.
-Many of these islands are wildlife sanctuaries and beautiful walks, beaches and birdlife await.
-The gulf is also home to three different species of dolphin, rare whales, seals and diverse seabirds, head out on the water and experience it for yourself with Auckland Whale & Dolphin Safari.
+Auckland city is perched on the edge of a sheltered harbour that’s dotted with emerald islands which you can journey to by ferry.
+Many of these islands are wildlife sanctuaries and feature beautiful walks.
+Waiheke is a must-see 'island of wine'.
+The gulf waters itself are teeming with marine life and ideal for a cruise.

-Explore world class exhibitions at one of the many art galleries or wander through a contemporary collection of New Zealand sculptures amid stunning landscapes as part of the Brick Bay Sculpture Trail.
+Explore world-class exhibitions at one of the many art galleries or wander through a contemporary collection of New Zealand sculptures amid stunning landscapes as part of the Brick Bay Sculpture Trail or Sculptureum.
 Take a guided walking tour of Rangitoto Island or explore the Maori history and traditions at Auckland Museum.
-For a really unique experience try exploring the harbour on a traditional Maori sailing waka (canoe).
+Watch the sun rise as you join an ancient Karakia ceremony with Tamaki Hikoi guided tours.

 Central Auckland is a vibrant mix of shopping, dining and entertainment.
 Explore the city's wide range of different shopping experiences from local and international designer clothes to retro and vintage fashions.
 Or soak up the lively nightlife with a visit to one of Auckland's many bars and eateries.